New Construction Home Inspection

 Builders have a vested interest to sell you the house as inexpensively (for them) as possible.

 When you’ve decided to buy a new construction home, the builder will no doubt assure you that everything will be perfect before you move in — and definitely don’t worry about the thing you were concerned about two weeks ago that is still an issue, they say.
 But you should worry and know that there’s probably a few other issues that need to be addressed.

 Getting a new construction home inspection before you close will help you find problems before it’s too late.
-Often times, builders will write contracts that help them wiggle out of doing repairs on a new home, leaving buyers in the lurch.
+Often times, builders will wiggle out of doing repairs on a new home and leave buyers in the lurch.
 Big national firms (ahem, the one that sounds like a mix between a doctor and a Dr. Suess character) are especially notorious for this behavior — just read their reviews.
 You may have a warranty, but problems that are hidden in the crawlspace or attic often don’t manifest until after your warranty has expired.